-The purpose of my article in GL57 about the Green Party's Basic Income Scheme was to show that it could not work within the present economic system where the motive to produce is profit abd where a minority of people get their from property ownership Income and the rest of us from selling our ability to work for a wage salary, Brian Leslie replies (GL58) that this might well be true if the idea was to introduce the scheme "overnight" but that this objection falls since there is in fact no intention to introduce the scheme so suddenly.
-I would reply that unless the scheme were introduced overnight and "given widespread understanding of support and green ideas at the time" then it would have even less chance of succeeding.
+purpose of my article in GL57 about the Green Party's Basic Income Scheme was to show that it could not work within the present economic system where the motive to produce is profit abd where minority of people get their from property ownership Income and the rest of us from selling our ability to work for a wage salary.
+Brian Leslie replies (GL58) that this might well be true if the idea was to introduce the scheme "overnight" but that this objection falls since there is in fact no intention to introduce the scheme so suddenly.
+I would reply that unless the scheme were introduced overnight and "given widespread understanding of support and green ideas at the time" then would have even less chance of succeeding.

-This is because the gradualist approach Brian favours must necessarily set out from the present system in its existing form, basing itself on the assumption hat it is possible to gradually transform it into something quite different.
-This I would deny because, as I tried to argue before, the present economic system is governed by inexorable economic laws which cannot be controlled by governments.
-Rather, governments, however sincere or revolutionary, are sooner or later forced to accept and apply them.
+This is because the gradualist approach Brian favours necessarily set out from the present system in its existing form, basing itself on the assumption hat it is possible to gradually transform it into something quite different.
+This I would deny because, as I tried to argue before, the present economic system is governed by inexorable economic laws which cannot controlled by governments.
+Rather, governments, however sincere or revolutionary. are sooner or later forced to accept and apply them.

-Brian says that the aim "is progressively to tax away unearned incomes", presumably, Incomes derived from the ownership of property, the main form of which is profits.
-I don't suppose I need to paint too detailed a picture of what would happen in a profit-motivated economy if an attempt were made to profits away! would It tax obviously tend to grind to a halt, which is why the Labour Party, which set out with the declared in its social context.
-It can simply proclaim 'the death of the social'.
-One thing it can never do however is to announce 'the death of theory' for that would put all these theorisers out of a job!
-No doubt they would still be proclaiming the 'death of history' with the all-toohistorical jackboot kicking at the door.
-As Andy says, all that this theory amounts to is the idea that every assumption can be turned on its head.
-The one Big Idea is that everything always means the opposite of what it's supposed to.
-However. there is more to Baudrillard than this.
-He defies us to take him too seriously.
-He is a Joker, а trickster. self-consciously and wittily so.
-He intention of suppressing unearned income ("squeezing the rich till the plos squeak"), has never gone very far down this road when in power.
-Economic reality has taught them that the capitalist economic within which they were system elected to govern can only be run in way: as a profit making one - inevitably system in the interests of those who live off profits and other kinds of unearned income.
+Brian says that the alm "is progressively to tax away unearned incomes", presumably, Incomes derived from the ownership of property, the main form of which is profits.
+I don't suppose I need to paint too detailed a picture of what would happen in a profit-motivated economy if an attempt were made to profits away! would It tax obviously tend to grind to a halt, which is why the Labour Party, which set out with the declared intention of suppressing unearned income ("squeezing the rich till the plps squeak"), has never gone very far down this road when in power.
+Economic reality has taught them that the capitalist economic within which they were system elected to govern can only be run in way: as a profit making - inevitably system in the interests of those who live off profits and other kinds of unearned income.